Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Numerical Results

 where ${\cal P}^{\pdagger}_{\text G}= \prod_i \big ( \hat{n}^{\pdagger}_{i,\uparrow}-\hat{n}^{\pdagger}_{i,\downarrow} \big )^2$, $\hat{n}^{\pdagger}_{i,\alpha} = \hat{f}_{i,\alpha}^{\dagger}\hat{f}^{\pdagger}_{i,\alpha}$ being the fermionic density of flavor $\alpha$ on site $i$.
 The variational energy and correlation functions for $|\Psi_{{\rm QSL}}\rangle$ can be computed in a straightforward fashion using Monte Carlo sampling, by virtue of which the constraint is imposed exactly~\cite{Becca_Sorella_2017}.
 Furthermore, a stochastic reconfiguration (SR) optimization enables us to obtain accurate estimates of the variational parameters contained in Eq.~(\ref{eq:MF-Z2}) with small statistical uncertainties~\cite{Sorella-2005,Yunoki-2006}, even when a large number of parameters are involved~\cite{Iqbal-2015,Iqbal-2021,Hering-2022,Ferrari-2023,muller-2024_ancilla}.

-A standard technique to systematically improve the accuracy of variational wavefunctions and approach the true ground state involves the application of a few Lanczos steps on a given variational state $|\Psi_{\rm QSL}\rangle$~\cite{Sorella-2001,Becca_2015}:
+A standard technique to systematically improve the accuracy of variational wavefunctions and approach the true ground state involves the application of a few L\'anczos steps on a given variational state $|\Psi_{\rm QSL}\rangle$~\cite{Sorella-2001,Becca_2015}: